 - Information and guidance on lifestyle issues

 Anyone can access the nurse service for information.
-However to be seen by the nurse specialist you need to be an adult and either have a diagnosis of Multiple Sclerosis, Motor Neurone Disease, Muscular Dystrophy, Dystonia or Huntingtons Disease or be undergoing investigations for these.
+However to be seen by the nurse specialist you need to be an adult and either have a diagnosis of Multiple Sclerosis, Motor Neurone Disease, Muscular Dystrophy or Huntingtons Disease or be undergoing investigations for these.

 Parkinsons Disease Nurse Specialist

-There is a Parkinson's Disease Nurse specialist based on the Island, further information about this service can be found on our website.
+There is a Parkinson's Disease Nurse specialist based on the Island.

-There is a neurology secretarial support team and also local access to neuro-physiotherapy and neuropsychology.
+There is a neurology secretarial support team and also local access to neuro-physiotherapy.

 Many services used by the neurology team are provided on Island such as MRI and EEG.
 However patients are sometimes required to travel to The Walton Centre to attend subspecialty clinics, a neurosurgical review, for certain special investigations and some treatments.

-Location: Either Day Assessment and Treatment Unit (DATU) or Suite D (Medical Out Patients), Nobles
+Location: Day Assessment and Treatment Unit (DATU), Nobles

 Both Neurologists run general neurology clinics on the Island, if patients require more specialist advice they are referred to the UK.